restlet/restlet-tutorial/modules/org.restlet.tutorial.webapi/README.md

 > Learn more about authentication, authorization and security with Restlet Framework [here](http://restlet.com/learn/guide/2.3/core/security/).

 > You can try this application easily with a REST client like [POSTMAN](http://www.getpostman.com/).

+## Database access

+To visualize the database, open the H2 console in you browser (http://localhost:8082) and connect to the database with the JDBC URL `jdbc:h2:mem:restletWebApi;IFEXISTS=TRUE`.

 ## Description